Program Type:

 Event Details

-The project manager and the scanning specialist from the vendor, Back Stage Library Works, will give a talk on the various processes that took place throughout this project, followed by training for any interested audience member on the use of the library’s microfilm readers, and a sample of what can be discovered in The Globe newspapers on microfilm.
+The Evening Globe and The Daily Globe, published in Hagerstown in the mid-to-late 1800s into the early 1900s, were unusual local papers, because the writing was non-partisan, meaning the editor did not take a political stand, but merely reported the news.
+Nearly 100 reels of microfilm from these old papers are now available for viewing at the Fletcher (downtown) branch of the library.
+Staff members from Backstage Library Works of Bethlehem, PA, where the newspapers were scanned and filmed, will make a presentation on the challenges of working with old newsprint and will explain the process of scanning and filming.
+Following the presentation, a demonstration will be given on the use of the library's microfilm readers.
 Some examples of subjects to be shown on microfilm include suffrage; immigrants; transportation history; early tourism; segregation (particularly involving the railroad); Ku Klux Klan activities; crime reports that help localize and humanize broader issues such as racial disparity in the justice system; and memoirs of local Civil War veterans that help tell the story of the “unfinished business of the Civil War.”